JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 #### Multiple Dispatch

-Multiple Dispatch is the term for deciding which function to call based on the combination of arguments.
+Multiple dispatch is the term for deciding which function to call based on the combination of arguments.
 Taking an example pointed out by data scientist Brian Groenke[^3] of a simple ordinary least squares implementation:

 ```julia
 ols(x,y) = inv(x'x)x'y